Skip to main content

 When should someone with a head injury avoid magnet sessions?

-During a new concussion, worse symptoms, passing out, seizures, or any ER signs—get medical care first.
-Do not delay scans or drugs for a wellness visit.
+During a new concussion, worsening headache, repeated vomiting, seizures, slurred speech, weakness on one side, or confusion that comes on fast—seek emergency care first.
+Do not delay neurology follow-up for a wellness visit.

 Sources and References